 Use this information below to help you plan out your stay during Thanksgiving.

 If you are planning on staying all weekend, use my helpful Thanksgiving Day guide for additional ideas on the top things to do.

 The majority of the big attractions close on Christmas Day.
 A few also close early on Christmas Eve.

-This the information below to help you easily plan out your trip to SF during the Christmas season.
+Check out the information below to help you easily plan out your trip to SF during the Christmas season.

-While there are only a handful of activities on Christmas Day, there are plenty of places open for brunch, lunch and dinner.
+While there are only a handful of activities on Christmas Day, there are plenty of places open for brunch, lunch, and dinner.
 You will also find a few special activities planned on Christmas Eve.
 Use my Christmas Eve and Christmas Day guide to learn more.

 Many attractions run a standard schedule on New Year's Eve and just a few close early.
 You will also find several attractions closed on New Year's Day.
 Use the information below to help you plan out your visit during this popular holiday.

 Are you interested in finding additional activities for New Year's?
 If so, then visit my New Year's Eve and Day guide.
 It includes several top activities planned throughout the holiday season.

 Many attractions are open on Fourth of July.
 Check out the chart below for more details.